Theory and internal structure of ADER-DG method for ordinary differential equations: ADER-DG method as Runge-Kutta method

 known in the theory of Runge-Kutta (RK) methods~\cite{Butcher_book_2016, Hairer_book_1, Hairer_book_2, Dekker_Verwer_1984}, in expressions (\ref{eq:snae_lstdg}), (\ref{eq:ader_dg_node_sol}) allows to reformulate the ADER-DG method as the $s$-stage implicit RK method with $s = N+1$:

 which in terms of weights $\{w_{p}\}$ and nodes $\{\tau_{p}\}$ corresponds to the implicit Gauss-Legendre (GL) method.
-However, the coefficients $a_{pq}$ does not coincide with any RK method known (at least to the author).
+The coefficients $a_{pq}$ do not coincide with any RK method known (at least to the author).
 The set of coefficients $\{a_{pq},\, w_{p},\, \tau_{p}\}$ can be exactly calculated in radicals for $N \leq 8$.
 In cases $N = 1$, $2$, $3$, the Butcher tables take the form:

-but already in the case $N = 3$, the expressions for the coefficients $a_{pq}$ become large, therefore in the case of $N \geq 3$, it is more convenient to choose the coefficients $a_{pq}$ numerically. \begin{definition} IRK-GL-ADER-DG method is the implicit RK method (\ref{eq:ader_dg_rkm}) based on ADER-DG method (\ref{eq:snae_lstdg}), (\ref{eq:ader_dg_node_sol}) with nodal basis (\ref{eq:basis_funcs_def}) in roots of Legendre polynomial $\tilde{P}_{N+1}$ and using the GL quadrature formula (\ref{eq:gl_rule}). \end{definition} \begin{remark} Calculation of Butcher tables $\{a_{pq},\, w_{p},\, \tau_{p}\}$ for left and right Rado polynomials showed that the results are completely consistent with the Butcher tables of Rado IA and IIA methods, respectively.
-Therefore, these results presented in the classical literature~\cite{Butcher_book_2016, Hairer_book_2, Dekker_Verwer_1984} are expected, and not considered in the this paper. \end{remark} \begin{remark} The ADER-DG method (\ref{eq:snae_lstdg}), (\ref{eq:ader_dg_node_sol}) is equivalent to the implicit RK method, so to determine the existence and uniqueness of a solution $\{\hat{\mathbf{q}}_{p}\}$ one can use Theorem 7.2 in~\cite{Hairer_book_1}, according to which, if $\mathbf{F}(\mathbf{u}, t)\in\mathcal{C}_{0}(\Xi)$ satisfying the Lipschitz condition with constant $C > 0$ in neighborhood $\Xi\subseteq\mathcal{R}^{D}\times\Omega$ of the $(\mathbf{u}_{n}, t_{n})$, and if
+but already in the case $N = 3$, the expressions for the coefficients $a_{pq}$ become large, therefore in the case of $N \geq 3$, it is more convenient to choose the coefficients $a_{pq}$ numerically \corrtext{(see Supplementary materials~SM1).} \begin{definition}[\!\!\cite{ader_proofs_2025}] ADER-IWF-RK-GLG method is the implicit RK method (\ref{eq:ader_dg_rkm}) based on ADER-DG method (\ref{eq:snae_lstdg}), (\ref{eq:ader_dg_node_sol}) with nodal basis (\ref{eq:basis_funcs_def}) in roots of Legendre polynomial $\tilde{P}_{N+1}$ and using the GL quadrature formula (\ref{eq:gl_rule}). \end{definition} \begin{remark} Calculation of Butcher tables $\{a_{pq},\, w_{p},\, \tau_{p}\}$ for left and right Radau polynomials showed that the results are completely consistent with the Butcher tables of Radau IA and IIA methods, respectively.
+Therefore, these results presented in the classical literature~\cite{Butcher_book_2016, Hairer_book_2, Dekker_Verwer_1984} are expected, and not considered in this paper. \corrtext{Using Gauss-Lobatto nodes in quadrature leads to RK method Lobatto IIIC~\cite{ader_improving_2024}.} \end{remark} \begin{remark} The ADER-DG method (\ref{eq:snae_lstdg}), (\ref{eq:ader_dg_node_sol}) is equivalent to the implicit RK method, so to determine the existence and uniqueness of a solution $\{\hat{\mathbf{q}}_{p}\}$ one can use Theorem 7.2 in~\cite{Hairer_book_1}, according to which, if $\mathbf{F}(\mathbf{u}, t)\in\mathcal{C}_{0}(\Xi)$ satisfying the Lipschitz condition with constant $C > 0$ in neighborhood $\Xi\subseteq\mathcal{R}^{D}\times\Omega$ of the $(\mathbf{u}_{n}, t_{n})$, and if

 then the system of equations (\ref{eq:snae_lstdg}) has a unique solution $\{\hat{\mathbf{q}}_{p}\}$, which can be obtained by iteration.
 If also $\mathbf{F}(\mathbf{u}, t)\in\mathcal{C}_{p}(\Xi\times\Omega)\subset\mathcal{C}_{0}(\Xi\times\Omega)$, then $\{\hat{\mathbf{q}}_{q}({\Delta t}_{n})\in\mathcal{C}_{p}(\mathcal{R})\}_{q = 0}^{N}$. \end{remark}